jit-team/infoshare2015/README.md

 2. Create a `Views/_GlobalImport.cshtml` file with content off `@addTagHelper "*, Microsoft.AspNet.Mvc.TagHelpers
 3. Voila!

-Number 2 is specific for `beta4`, in later version that was changed.
+Number 2 is specific for `beta4`, in later versions that is changed.

 Now you can use the new ASP MVC tag helpers